 - Rechargeable Controller Battery Pack: If you were lucky enough to score a new Xbox this holiday season, you might be disappointed to learn that the controller uses standard AA batteries.
 But don’t worry, we’ve got your back.
-Microsoft offers a rechargeable lithium ion battery pack for all versions of the Xbox One controller to keep your controller juiced and ready to play.
+Microsoft offers a rechargeable lithium-ion battery pack for all versions of the Xbox One controller to keep your controller juiced and ready to play.
 It includes a charging cable and can regain a full charge in under four hours.

 Though most electronics ship with a cable you can use for charging, you may need a replacement at some point, especially if you (or your kids or pets) tend to be hard on them on a regular basis.
-It’s also a good idea to have a couple extra cables on hand for use in your home office or living room.
+It’s also a good idea to have a couple of extra cables on hand for use in your home office or living room.

 - USB-C to USB-C: Most of the newest devices are compatible with USB-C, as it supports high speeds for charging and data transferring.
-This Powerline+ III cable from Anker is six feet long, giving you a little more room while your device charges, and it’s braided and reinforced for extra durability.
+This Powerline III cable from Anker is six feet long, giving you a little more room while your device charges, and it’s braided and reinforced for extra durability.

 - USB-C to Lightning: If you’ve got Apple devices, you’ll need a compatible cable that supports Apple’s proprietary Lightning connector.
 This one measures one meter, and it can be used with iPhones, MacBooks, and iMacs.
 You can use it with your Apple 29W, 61W, or 87W power adapter.

 - USB-C to USB-A: This is another type of cable that’s common among a variety of gadgets.
-This two-pack from Anker supports fast charging up to 13W and data transfer speeds up to 480Mbps.
+This two-pack from Anker supports fast-charging up to 13W and data transfer speeds up to 480Mbps.
 The six-foot cables are also reinforced and braided, which makes them much more durable than standard cables.

 - USB-A to Micro-USB: This connector type is common in slightly older and budget-friendly devices.
 The cable comes in a two-pack and each cable has a braided design for added durability.

 - HDMI: Certain devices, like newer streaming boxes, require an HDMI cable but (surprise, surprise) don’t include them in the packaging.
-This HDMI cable measures 10 feet, has a durable braided design, supports 4K video at 60Hz and Dolby audio, and has gold connectors, which prevents corrosion.
+This HDMI cable measures 10 feet, has a durable braided design, supports 4K video at 60Hz and Dolby audio, and has gold connectors, which prevent corrosion.